SoftwareONE-SAP/meteor-reactable/README.md

 }
 ```

 The class "reactable" is always included.
 An additional class of "loading" is added whilst the initial data set to display is being fetched so you can style based on it.
+A class of "stopped" is added if Reactable is in control of the subscription and it stopped for whatever reason.

 **IMPORTANT** - Never modify `this.props`.
 It is Reacts immutable component properties.